 Checking the status of your range extender is important so you can verify whether it is connected to your wireless network and whether it is getting the correct IP address from your router.
 Let’s get to know how to check the status of your RE6500 AC1200 Dual-Band Wireless Range Extender:

 - Open a browser to log in to the web-based setup page of your range extender.

 - Click on the Device Info in the left navigation panel.

 - Under Network Address, check the Subnet Mask and Default Gateway.

 - In the left navigation under Status, click WLAN Statistics.

-- Check whether the Network Name (SSID) field is the same as your wireless network’s then check the Status below.
+- Check whether the Network Name (SSID) field is the same as your wireless network then check the Status below.
 It should say ‘Connected’.

-If your extender is not connected, give us a call at toll-free and resolve this issue with the help of our knowledgeable technicians.
+If your extender is not connected, resolve this issue with the help of our knowledgeable technicians.